Progesterone is an essential and critical hormone involved in many important processes in the female body.

 I’ve found the average dose to be somewhere between 20 to 40mg per day.

 Having said that some women need much more and some women need much less.

-It's worth spending some time to play around with your dose to figure out what works best for you.
+It’s worth spending some time playing around with your dose to figure out what works best for you.